The Codex

 What “game theory” means here

 That covers a large share of freelance work outside the craft itself: trust, fit, pricing, contracts, payment, repeat business, capacity, and scale.
+A freelancer is not only doing the work.
+A freelancer is designing the rules under which the work is bought, scoped, delivered, reviewed, paid for, and repeated.

 Game lens: Freelance work is a stack of small games: trust, fit, negotiation, scope, payment, renewal, capacity, and scale.
 If one layer is weak, the later layers get expensive.